GEG 103 - Introduction to Meteorology Lab

-Extreme Weather Lab explores the hands-on, practical applications of basic knowledge gained in the companion course, GEG 104 Weather and Climate.
+Introduction to Meteorology Lab explores the hands-on, practical applications of basic knowledge gained in the companion course, GEG 104 Weather and Climate.
 Exercises involve use of maps, atlases, weather maps and charts, radar and satellite data, observational weather data and measure, and using the above mentioned for creating an operational weather forecast.
-This course fulfills the MCC requirement for a natural science elective.

 Prerequisite or co-requisite: GEG 104.

 Learning Attributes: GR